Key Topics for C++ Projects

 10. Money Recognition System

-This project detects and identifies coins and banknotes in an image using OpenCV.
+This project reveals coin and banknote detection and identification in an image using OpenCV.
 The coin detection module uses a reference 2 Euro coin to establish a measurement scale, while the bill detection module requires notes to be placed on a smooth, dark surface in a non-overlapping manner.
 The system processes images to recognize currency denominations based on size, shape, and color.

 Time Required: 8–10 hours